BenTimor/DicSQL/README.md

-# SimpleSQL
+# DicSQL
-SimpleSQL does a very simple job.
+DicSQL does a very simple job.
 It lets you to use MySQL database like it was a dictionary ('HashMap' of python).
 ## Requirements
 - Python 3.5+
 - pymysql
 - pickle
 ## Installation
-We don't have any official installation yet.
-You can download the library's folder and use it directly.
+    pip install DicSQL

 ## Basic Tutorial
 ### First of all, You have to connect  to the database

-    from SimpleSQL import DataBase
+    from DicSQL import DataBase

     database = DataBase(
 	    "host",